shuchismitamandal/Bank-Loan-Analysis-Dashboard/README.md

 - **Interest Rate & Installment**:
   - Rates range from **7% to 12%** in this snapshot, based on risk profile.
   - Monthly installments differ based on term, amount, and interest — some nearing **$32/month**, such as ID **263677**.

+*Here's a visual representation of the Details page*

 ![Details Page](https://github.com/shuchismitamandal/Bank-Loan-Analysis-Dashboard/blob/main/Screenshots/Details_Screenshot.png)